RAD 111 : Introduction to Radiography

 NOTE: It is the responsibility of each applicant to ensure that all classes from other institutions have been transferred and to ensure that their application is complete.
 Admission to the Diagnostic Imaging Program is competitive, and the number of students is limited by the number of faculty and clinical facilities available.
 Meeting the minimum requirements does not guarantee acceptance.

 Students must satisfy general qualifications for certification in accordance with The American Registry of Radiologic Technologists (ARRT) guidelines.
 The ARRT is the board that administers the national certification examination upon completion of an accredited Radiologic Technology Program.
 A candidate for certification by the ARRT must meet the ethics education and examination requirements as described in The American Registry of Radiologic Technologists Rules and Regulations and ARRT Standards of Ethics.
-In order to take this examination you must be of good moral character.
+In order to take this examination, you must be of good moral character.
 Generally, the conviction of a felony or any other offense or misdemeanor, or a felony involving moral depravity indicates a lack of good moral character for ARRT purposes.
-Please contact the American Registry of Radiologic Technologist (651) 687-0048 for advisement if the previous statement applies.
+Please contact the American Registry of Radiologic Technologists (651) 687-0048 for advisement if the previous statement applies.

 Eligible candidates are allowed three attempts within three years to pass the ARRT exam.
 After three unsuccessful attempts or expiration of the three-year limit, the individual is no longer eligible to take the exam.
 The individual must reapply to the Diagnostic Imaging program, and, if accepted, complete the entire program.